Return and payment due dates

 Payment due date for a balance owing

-When a due date falls on a Saturday, Sunday or public holiday recognized by the CRA, your return is considered on time if the CRA receives it, or if it is postmarked, on or before the next business day.
-Your payment is considered on time if it is received on the first business day after the due date.
+• Your return is considered on time if the CRA receives it, or it is postmarked, on or before the next business day

-Exception to the filing due date
+Exception to filing due date

-• employment or business income
+• Employment or business income

-• net Canadian partnership income if you are a limited or non-active partner
+• Net Canadian partnership income (limited or non-active partner)

-• taxable capital gains from disposing of taxable Canadian property
+• Taxable capital gains from disposing of taxable Canadian property

 Late filing